 We needed to encourage employees to go beyond simply identifying safety risks, helping them to recognise how their actions could have a life-changing impact on colleagues.
 The client also wanted to educate staff, empowering them to take the appropriate steps before, during and after an accident to ensure the best possible outcome.

 To drive home the human impact of work site accidents, our design team set out to create an employee engagement brochure that would get colleagues to see one another as real people.
 Part employee handbook and part resource guide, the piece outlined company safety procedures, while also offering helpful information about how to approach difficult discussions and engage effectively with different personality types.

 To establish authenticity, we sourced local photographers and organised photo shoots at AstraZeneca work sites in Sweden, China, UK and USA.
 We then combined the educational content with photos of actual employees, allowing us to emphasise the importance of each person as an individual and create immediate buy-in.

 The creative team decided on a 210mm sq format, which was compact and convenient, but also differentiated the brochure from other internal materials.
-Additionally, we used clever design elements and visual cues – such as names on hard hats, family photos, and a ‘greatest dad’ mug on a desk – to create a human connection and encourage staff to take a personal interest in the safety of those around them.
+We used clever design elements and visual cues – such as names on hard hats, family photos, and a ‘greatest dad’ mug on a desk – to create a human connection and encourage staff to take a personal interest in the safety of those around them.